Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 // TODO: COMMENT OUT BUILD BADGE UNTIL WE FIND A PURPOSE FOR IT-->
 ## Overview

-This sample demonstrates a Python Flask web app signing-in users in your own tenant using using the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) with Azure Active Directory.
+This sample demonstrates a Python Flask web app signing-in users in your own tenant using the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) with Azure Active Directory.

 ![Overview](./ReadmeFiles/sign-in.png)